awesome-cloud-dx/awesome-cloud-dx/README.md

 - [Nucleus](https://www.nucleuscloud.com/) - The easiest way to build, deploy and manage services on Kubernetes.
 - [Opsly](http://opslycloud.com) - There's a faster way to cloud infrastructure.
 - [Ploi](https://ploi.io/) - Deploy your next server in a few clicks.
-- [Porter](https://www.getporter.dev/) - A modern app platform in your own cloud.
 - [Plural](https://www.plural.sh/) - The easiest way to deploy and manage services on Kubernetes
 - [Qovery](http://quovery.com) - Deliver Self-Service Infrastructure Faster.
 - [Stacktape](https://www.stacktape.com/) - Still your AWS, but 97% easier.